Icefox339/Icefox339/README.md

 - Hi, I’m @Icefox339
 - I’m interested in some meth... oh sorry... math and programming(So, I just rapidly hit keys on my keyboard.).
 - I’m currently learning Python, CSS, HTML, JavaScript (I know what does console.log()).
-(Am I dumb ?)
 - I’m looking to collaborate on nothing.
 (Because I'm schewpid but if you wish, then...).
 - I absolutely have no sense about punctuation rules in English.
 - How to reach me: